The Navigation Colliery – Crumlin.

 The Crumlin Navigation Miners Institute.

 On Tuesday 9th October 1923 the South Wales Gazette reported – The foundation stones for the Crumlin Navigation Miners Institute were laid.
-Situated close to the low level railway station the Institute will contain reading rooms, two committee rooms, a ladies room, a games room Billiard Rooms containing 5 tables, a Wireless Room and a Caretakers living quarters.
-The building which will cost £18,500 will be built of brick, with Forest Of Dean stone dressings, concrete floors and was all fire-proof.
+Situated close to the low level railway station the institute will contain reading rooms, two committee rooms, a ladies room, a games room billiard rooms containing five tables, a wireless room and a caretakers living quarters.
+The building which cost £18,500 was built of brick, with Forest of Dean stone dressings, concrete floors and was all fire-proof.

-There weren’t many at the ceremony owing to the weather conditions though the following people were in attendance – Mr John Powell (Chairman of the Committee); Mr Thomas Morgan (Vice-Chairman) Major General Lord Treowen C.B.
+There weren’t many people at the ceremony owing to the weather conditions though the following people were in attendance – Mr John Powell (Chairman of the Committee); Mr Thomas Morgan (Vice-Chairman) Major General Lord Treowen C.B.
 C.M.G.; Captain Charles S. Mason B.A.
 M.C.
 (South Wales Representative of the Industrial Welfare Society); the Rt Hon Thomas Richards M.P.
 (General Secretary of the South Wales Miners Federation); Dr E. Ryan; Messrs J. G. Thomas; Mr Vivian Phillips (Head Manager of the Navigation Collieries); Mr F. W. Smith of Abersychan (Director of the Messrs Partridge, Jones & Co and John Paton Ltd); Mr J. Williams (Surveyor for the Abercarn Council); Mr W. H. Richards; Mr H. Hopkins (Secretary of the Lodge Committee); Mr W. Cox (Ebbw Vale); Mr J. Roberts (Risca) and others.

-The four foundation stones were laid in turn by – Lord Treowen; The Rt Hon T. Richards M.P.; Mr F. A. Smith and Captain Mason: Mr H. Hopkins pointed out that the Institute had been planned in 1914 and tenders were put out, though the outbreak of the Great War meant that it could not be proceeded with but the load had been held up indefinitely.
+The four foundation stones were laid in turn by – Lord Treowen; The Rt Hon T. Richards M.P.; Mr F. A. Smith and Captain Mason: Mr H. Hopkins pointed out that the institute had originally been planned in 1914 and tenders were put out, though the outbreak of the Great War meant that it could not be proceeded with but the load had been held up indefinitely.
 They were in a position where they were unable to raise funds and realising their obligations to the men who had already paid their contributions also their legal obligations to the Llanover Estate, they appealed to Lord Treowen to relieve them of their liabilities.
-His Lordship relieved them of their obligations for 5 years though after the war they were in a similar financial position and appealed to his Lordship and his co-trustees once again who agreed to release them of the last portion of the liability.
+His Lordship relieved them of their obligations for five years though after the war they were in a similar financial position and appealed to his Lordship and his co-trustees once again who agreed to release them of the last portion of the liability.
 The Partridge, Jones & J. Paton Co agreed to provide a substantial sum and later doubled it.
-The Committee also asked for financial help from the Welfare Committee to which Captain Mason came to Crumlin to cross the t’s and dot the i’s.
+The committee also asked for financial help from the Miners Welfare Committee to which Captain Mason came to Crumlin to cross the t’s and dot the i’s.

 The Official Opening of the Crumlin Institute.

 On Saturday 24th October 1925 the Crumlin Institute was officially opened.
 The New Crumlin Navigation Miners Institute, erected on Crumlin Square cost £18,500 as estimated.
 It was opened by Mr Finlay Gibson (Secretary of the South Wales Coal Owners Association and one of the joint secretaries of the Miners Welfare Fund in South Wales).
 Mr John Powell presided at the opening ceremony which was followed by a dedicatory prayer by the Rev. T. J. Morgan (Vicar of Crumlin): Among those present were – Mr J. G. Thomas; Mr T. Thomas; Mr T. Morgan; The Rev D. E. Thomas (Vicar of Newbridge); The Rev D. D. Jones (Calvinistic Methodist Church); The Rev E. A. Rodd (Baptist Church); Messrs E. T. Jones; Mr Andrew Jones; and Mr D. J. Jones (Members of the Abercarn Council; Messrs M. H. Badge JP.
-(Newbridge); Mr Walter Jones (Headmaster of the High Level Council School) Duke Williams (The National Provincial Bank , Newport) and Mr W. H. Richards: The Architect presented Mr Finlay Gibson with a Sliver cigarette case as a memento.
+(Newbridge); Mr Walter Jones (Headmaster of the High Level Council School) Duke Williams (The National Provincial Bank , Newport) and Mr W. H. Richards: The architect presented Mr Finlay Gibson with a sliver cigarette case as a memento.

 Mr T. Morgan (Secretary) said the amount of the grant received from the Welfare Fund was £4,840.
 The Income from the shops and bank would be £400 per annum.
-He acknowledged the help rendered by Lord Treowen, Mr F. A. Smith (Colliery Agent), Messrs Partridge, Jones and John Paton the proprietors of the Colliery who had granted the committee a loan of £4,000 and Mr Vivian Phillips (Chief Manager of the collieries) who had been the business brains of the committee and without whom the Institute would never had existed.
+He acknowledged the help rendered by Lord Treowen, Mr F. A. Smith (Colliery Agent), Messrs Partridge, Jones and John Paton the proprietors of the colliery who had granted the committee a loan of £4,000 and Mr Vivian Phillips (Chief Manager of the Collieries) who had been the business brains of the committee and without whom the institute would never had existed.

-On Monday 8th February 1925 the Engine House at the Navigation Colliery caught fire and the Abertillery Fire Brigade under Capt.
+On Monday 8th February 1925 the engine house at the Navigation Colliery, Crumlin caught fire and the Abertillery Fire Brigade under Capt.
 W. J. Rancombe and Supt.
 A. G. Thurling were called out, they were aided by the Abercarn Brigade under Capt.
 Booth.
 The firemen used 1,200 feet of hose in order to obtain water from the river.
 There were fears that if the housing of the winder completely burned out the cages would fall to the bottom of the shaft.
 After the fire was extinguished the pit remained closed for repair for a few weeks and over 800 men were out of work.
 On Monday 22nd February the repairs had been completed and the men returned to work.